 3. Chamera Lake- One of the most beautiful water bodies

 Chamera lake is situated at a distance of 35 km from Dalhousie.
 It is mystical in nature and is one of the most beautiful artificial lakes in Himachal Pradesh.
 The Chamera lake is set amid picturesque valleys with lush green trees.

 It is a famous travel destination due to its perfect year-round climate.
 Water sports like pedal boating, motor boating etc are organised by Himachal Pradesh tourism here on an annual basis.

 Spend time strolling on the lakeside listening to the melodies of nature and thinking deeply about life.

-Situated on the altitude of 2775 meters, Dainkund is the highest peak in Dalhousie.
-A picturesque mountain peak with a 360-degree view from the top gives a breathtaking scenic glimpse of Dhauladhar and Pir Panjal mountain ranges.
+Situated at an altitude of 2775 meters, Dainkund is the highest peak in Dalhousie.
+A picturesque mountain peak with a 360-degree view from the top gives a breathtaking scenic glimpse of the Dhauladhar and Pir Panjal mountain ranges.
 Also, three to five rivers of Punjab glittering in the sunshine as they disperse somewhere in plains.

 Besides this, Dainkund peak is the perfect spot to witness sunrise and sunset in a very mystical way.
-Play of clouds in lush green down-hills is really pleasing here.
+The play of clouds in lush green down-hills is really pleasing here.
 It is a place where nature is fully blessed with a lot of things.
-Tiny hamlets, lofty mountains, peaceful meadows are like pure heaven.
+Tiny hamlets, lofty mountains, and peaceful meadows are like pure heaven.
 It gives you a chance to explore Dalhousie in all its purity.